What is the function of diffusion material?

 Diffusion is the physical process through which a substance moves from a region of higher concentration to a region of lower concentration, resulting in a consistent emission of a gas or liquid over time via a diffusion material.
 The most common example seen is at-home fragrance delivery products, which release and diffuse a scent into the air.
 In addition to that, though, it also serves an important function in life science products such as bioprocessing spargers, electronics applications such as diffusion tubes for semiconductor processing, as well as commercial applications such as aquarium bubblers.

-Porex has a long history of designing and manufacturing porous plastic and porous fiber solutions that can be used in a variety of sparging and diffusion applications.
-Utilizing our material science and design expertise, Porex products are designed so that the diffusion media – which are comprised of omnidirectional matrices – yield a consistent, evenly distributed vapor release.
-Our products are custom engineered for manufacturers to address applicational constraints and meet specific end-user performance requirements.
+Porex has a long history of designing and manufacturing porous plastic and porous fiber solutions for various sparging and diffusion applications.
+Utilizing our material science and design expertise, Porex products are designed so that the diffusion media—comprised of omnidirectional matrices—yield a consistent, evenly distributed vapor release.
+Our products are custom-engineered for manufacturers to address applicational constraints and meet specific end-user performance requirements.

 Talk with a Material Science Expert